cachot

 France Today features different regions of France with practical travel tips & suggestions for where to eat & stay, where to shop & play, as well as features on food & wine, cinema, culture & French products available in the U.S.A.

-A Message from Kristi: Ongoing support from readers like you keeps me writing and publishing this free language journal week after week.
-If you find value in this website and would like to keep it going strong, I kindly ask for your support by making a donation today.
-Thank you very much for being a part of this community and helping me to maintain this site and its newsletter.
+A Message from KristiOngoing support from readers like you keeps me writing and publishing this free language journal each week.
+If you find joy or value in these stories and would like to keep this site going, donating today will help so much.
+Thank you for being a part of this community and helping me to maintain this site and its newsletter.

 Ways to contribute:

-1. Paypal or credit card
+2.Paypal or credit card

-Or purchase my book for a friend, and so help spread the French word.
+Or purchase my book for a friend and so help them discover this free weekly journal.

 For more online reading: The Lost Gardens: A Story of Two Vineyards and a Sobriety